-By including commitments to social responsibility and environmental stewardship in its corporate goals, and by adopting and applying strong corporate governance policies, the Company believes it is well positioned to mitigate financial and operational risk.
+The Company is committed to operating its Mercedes Mine and developing its Corani project in a manner that minimizes environmental risks and impacts and provides tangible and sustainable social and economic benefits to communities.
+By including commitments to social responsibility and environmental stewardship in its corporate goals, and by adopting and applying strong corporate governance policies, the Company believes it is well positioned to mitigate financial and operational risk and deliver superior returns to Shareholders.
+The Operations, Safety and Sustainability Committee provides oversight of ESG matters and disclosures on behalf of the Board.